Medical expert of the article

 - high blood cholesterol;

-- The presence of neurological or metabolic disorders;
+- the presence of neurological or metabolic disorders;

-- Endocrine diseases (diabetes mellitus, hypothyroidism, hypoparathyroidism);
+- endocrine diseases (diabetes mellitus, hypothyroidism, hypoparathyroidism);

-- cirrhosis;
+- liver cirrhosis;

-- the use of certain medications.
+- use of certain medications.

 Pathogenesis

-Symptoms of the leg cramps
+Symptoms leg cramps

-Leg cramps occur suddenly, but some patients claim to be able to feel the first signs of developing cramp in the form of fascioculations - twitching of muscle fibers.
+Leg cramps occur suddenly, but some patients claim that they can feel the first signs of cramping in the form of fasciculations - twitching of muscle fibers.

 Complications and consequences